barryclark/jekyll-now/_posts/2019-12-22-Payments-Intro.md

 the more data points required as input the highwer the possibility for mistakes in account numbers surprisingly large number of manual processing and corrections

+currency markets vs dependency on dollar as reserve currency

+swift payment system
+depends on dollar flows/banks
+weaponized for sanctions

 ## Payment rails